Reasons To Join

 Hopefully one of these reasons has resonated with you or maybe you have a completely different reason.
 Whatever it is, you owe it to yourself to consider taking a Wood Badge course.

 Are you ready to join?
-Head over to the sign up page and get started.
-I’ll see you on day 1.
+Find the signup link and get started.

 Yours in Scouting,